daytonaio/content/definitions/20240819_definition_version control.md

 ---
-title: 'Version Control'
+title: "Version Control"
 description:
-  'Version control is a system that records changes to a file or set of files over time.
-It allows developers to recall specific versions later and track changes made by different team members.'
+  "Version control is a system that records changes to a file or set of files over time.
+It allows developers to recall specific versions later and track changes made by different team members."
 ---

 # Version Control